Everyone Will Burn: Release

 The film had its world premiere on 16 October 2021 at the 54th Sitges Film Festival.
 Its festival run also included the Bilbao-based FANT Festival and the London-based Arrow FrightFest.
 It was selected in the 2022 Fantastic Fest's film slate for its North-American premiere.
+Filmin will release the film in Spain on 2 June 2023 whilst Drafthouse Films acquired US rights to the film.

+Reception

+Rubén Romero Santos of Cinemanía rated the film 3 out of 5 stars, deeming it to be a "total and joyful nonsense", close to camp aesthetics, turning out to be "a refreshing surprise that overturns prejudices and stereotypes".